FRC-4121/4121-docs/vision.md

 The name is an artifact of when the processors were called "libraries", similarly to why there's a camera configuration value called `vlibs`.
 This class handles delegating all of the work to the processors, with a given executor so it can be run on a thread pool.

+#### Inter-processor dependencies

+One idea I worked with was the ability to have one processor run before another.
+This dependency ordering can be defined on a vision processor in the processor config file (default `config/process.json`).
+If two processors don't have an ordering between them, the ordering is unspecified, and all of their tasks will be queued at once.
+Any cycles in the dependency ordering will lead to an error being printed and those processors not being scheduled.

+Dependencies are specified as a mapping in the processor config, and the `Map<String, VisionProcessor>` parameter to `process`.
+The keys are the same as passed in the configuration file, and the values are the processors with the same name, which will have already run for this frame.

+#### Initial processing

+This step is the most complex, as it requires ordering between processors.
+The way I've implemented it is by grouping processors into "stages" with each one having to complete before the others.
+This sacrifices a bit of potential parallelism for clarity and simplicity.
+The ordering is computed ahead of time, so the processors are just indexed from a `List<VisionProcessor>` in this phase.

+#### Posting

+Both sending to network tables and drawing on the image are concurrent with each other, and all take place after all of the processors have run.
+No locking is done from our side because OpenCV's modifications can only race on pixels in the image, so there's no risk of invalidating buffers, and WPI has a global mutex on all of the network table code.

+#### Exception Handling and Cleanup

+If an exception occurs during this process, it's logged to the camera's log file.
+After that, the handle to the future is removed from the collection of active `CompletableFuture`s for the camera and some atomics are modified to track the count of running tasks.

 ### Miscellaneous Utilities

 #### Displaying Images